rails/website/_posts/2023-10-05-Rails-7-1-0-has-been-released.markdown

 [Rails World](https://rubyonrails.org/world) just started and we are getting together with the community in person to celebrate of the 20th anniversary of Rails and the release of Rails 7.1.

-There has been [over five thousand commits](https://github.com/rails/rails/compare/v7.0.8...main) made by [over 800 contributors](https://contributors.rubyonrails.org/edge/contributors) since Rails 7.0, so this release is packed with new features and improvements.
+In this release there has been [over five thousand commits](https://github.com/rails/rails/compare/v7.0.8...7-1-stable) made by [over 800 contributors](https://contributors.rubyonrails.org/releases/7-1-0/contributors) since Rails 7.0, so it is packed with new features and improvements.

 ## Dockerfiles for new applications